yolain/ComfyUI-Easy-Use/README.en.md

 ### Updated

+**[Updated at 12/13/2023]**

+-  Added the `easy LLLiteLoader` node, if you have pre-installed the kohya-ss/ControlNet-LLLite-ComfyUI package, please move the model files in the models to `ComfyUI\models\controlnet\` (i.e. in the default controlnet path of comfy, please do not change the file name of the model, otherwise it will not be read).
+-  Modify `easy controlnetLoader` to the bottom of the loader category.
+-  Added size display for `easy imageSize` and `easy imageSizeByLongerSize` outputs.

+**[Updated at 12/11/2023]**

-- **[Updated 12/11/2023]** Added the `showSpentTime` node to display the time spent on image diffusion and the time spent on VAE decoding images
+-  Added the `showSpentTime` node to display the time spent on image diffusion and the time spent on VAE decoding images

 ### Major optimizations